roelderickx/contour-osm/README.md

 You may be able to download ready-to-use contour lines in the form of shapefiles from some sources, but most of the time you must convert the downloaded raster data to contours yourself.
 In such a case it is preferred to obtain either HGT or GeoTIFF files, but any other raster format supported by GDAL will do.

 Before calculating the contour lines you may need a few preparations.
-First of all it is common to find raster files where the elevation is expressed in centimeter in stead of meter.
+First of all it is common to find raster files in which the elevation is expressed in centimeter in stead of meter.
 This is generally good from a precision perspective but you will need to convert using [gdal_calc.py](https://gdal.org/programs/gdal_calc.html):
 ```bash
 gdal_calc.py -A [infile] --calc "A/100" --outfile [outfile]
 ```